mechevarria/hxe-mta/README.md

 }
 ```

 > Do **not** check `default-services.json` into source control.
-This file will contain the HANA connection properties that are usually injected as an environment variable at runtime. `default-services.json` is already added to `.gitignore` in the `demo_xsjs` module.
+This file will contain the HANA connection properties that are usually injected as an environment variable at runtime. `default-services.json` is already added to `.gitignore` in the `demo_express` module.

 Get the connection properties logging into the [HANA Express Cockpit](https://developers.sap.com/tutorials/xsa-explore-basics.html) and copying the HANA service credentials